Gobi (dog): Media and Publications

-Awards and Notable Accolades
+Awards and Accolades

 In June 2017, Gobi was invited with Leonard to present Gold Duke of Edinburgh Awards at Holyrood Palace alongside Prince Edward, Earl of Wessex.

 In September 2017, Gobi won the Inspiring Animal Hero Award held at the Grosvenor Hotel in London.
 The Animal Hero Awards recognise and celebrate the most inspiring examples of bravery, dedication and resilience in the animal world.

 In September 2019, Gobi was invited with Leonard by the President of Slovenia to the Open Gala Day to speak to invited guests about their story of Finding Gobi.

 In June 2020, Gobi won the Shining World Marathon Award from the Supreme Master Ching Hai.
 The award recognises Gobi's heroic and noble example of unconditional selfless love to humankind.

 In December 2020, Gobi won the Dog Of The Year award in a special feature television program named Dogs Of The Year broadcast by The CW network.
 Gobi's story was number 1 of the 10 dogs featured.

 In September 2023, Leonard received an award at the 26th Fervent Global Love of Lives for his story with Gobi.
 As part of the event Leonard was invited to meet Tsai Ing-wen.